NogeekIT/cracking-appsec-interview/Questions.md

    - Security Assertion Markup Language (SAML)
 4. Explain token based authentication vs session/cookie based authentication?

-5. Do you think one authentication method, like single sign-on, two-factor authentication, or multifactor authentication, is more effective than another?
+5. Do you think one authentication method, like single sign-on, or multifactor authentication, cookie based, API key based is more effective than another?

 3. Explain authorization.
 A developer needs help with a new authorization module or scheme—what would you suggest?
 	- JWT's